coxinhaswap/pancake-document/products/nft-profile-system/profile-guide.md

 ![](<../../.gitbook/assets/docs masthead (1) (1).png>)

-Create a personalized profile on PancakeSwap to share your personality with the world.
+Create a personalized profile on CoxinhaSwap to share your personality with the world.
 Choose a cute bunny NFT for your profile picture, give yourself a unique name, and join an awesome team!

-Having your profile created will let you to share your NFT profile picture and achievements with friends, and let you join special PancakeSwap team events.\
+Having your profile created will let you to share your NFT profile picture and achievements with friends, and let you join special CoxinhaSwap team events.\
 \
 **This process will cost a total of 1.5 CAKE.**

 ![](<../../.gitbook/assets/image (160).png>)

 1\.
-Visit **Your Profile** under **Teams & Profile** [here](https://pancakeswap.finance/profile).\
+Visit **Your Profile** under **Teams & Profile** [here](https://CoxinhaSwap.finance/profile).\
 ****

 ![](<../../.gitbook/assets/image (159).png>)